geethika18/kaizala-docs/Articles/Actions/KASClient/generated/classes/kasclient.kasvisibilityrule.md

 **● dependencyQuestionId**: *`string`* = ""

-*Defined in model/KASVisibilityRule.ts:13*

 ___

 <a id="optionid"></a>

 ###  optionId

 **● optionId**: *`string`* = ""

-*Defined in model/KASVisibilityRule.ts:16*

 ___

 <a id="rule"></a>

 ###  rule

 **● rule**: *`any`*

-*Defined in model/KASVisibilityRule.ts:9*

 ___

 ## Methods